Undergraduate Department of

 Please also see the section in this General Bulletin on University-wide undergraduate degree requirements regarding the following: diversity, oral communication competency, and computer skills competency.
 For the Bachelor of Science (BS) degree in psychology, the requirements listed below, along with the requirements of the College of Arts and Sciences, must be fulfilled.
 For the Bachelor of Arts (BA) degree, nine additional semester hours in the humanities and history are required above and beyond the requirements for the BS degree.

 The Department of Psychology offers a broad selection of courses in order for each student to select a curriculum appropriate for his/her needs.
 All students must fulfill the major requirements listed below, which ensure a balanced program of study.
 Any of the courses listed below, if presented by the student toward fulfillment of the major, must be completed with a minimum grade of "C–".
-Additionally, no student who has accumulated more than four grades below "C–" (D+, D, D–, F, U) in psychology courses or prerequisite courses for the major taken for credit at Florida State University or elsewhere will be permitted to continue toward a degree with a major in psychology.
+A student who has accumulated more than four unsatisfactory grades (U, F, D–, D, D+) in courses required for the psychology major, excluding State Common Program Prerequisites listed as Term 1–4 milestones, taken after enrolling at FSU, will not be permitted to graduate with a degree in this major.

 In an effort to maintain quality and to give students a direct way to affect the program, the Department of Psychology asks all of its graduating seniors to complete a survey to provide information about their experiences in and impressions of the department.